Finite element error analysis of affine optimal control problems: Discrete model and error estimates

 \subsection{Variational discretization}

-We prove that Assumption \ref{asuff2} with $\beta =1$ is sufficient for approximation error estimates for a variational discretization.
+We prove that Assumptions \ref{asuff2}, \ref{asuffstm}, and \ref{asuffst} with $\beta =1$ are sufficient for error estimates for a variational discretization scheme.
 We refer to the \cite{H2005} for the idea and introduction of variational discretization.
-Additionally, we consider Assumptions \ref{asuffst} and \ref{asuffstm} for $\beta=1$.
-Although we consider weaker conditions in this paper, the estimates under the estimates given in Theorem \ref{vardiscest} below agree with the estimates in \cite[Remark 7]{CM2021} for the variational discretization.
-For these assumptions, we can formulate an analog to Theorem \ref{prepequi}.
-For a proof we refer to \cite[Lemma 4.5, Lemma 5.4]{CDJ2023}. \begin{Theorem} We have the following equivalence. \begin{enumerate} \item Assumption \ref{asuffst} with $\beta=1$ holds for $\bar u\in \mathcal U$. \item There exist positive constants $c$ and $\alpha$ such that
+The assumptions on the objective functional we are considering are weaker than the ones in \cite{CM2021}, still the estimates given in Theorem \ref{vardiscest} below agree with the estimates in \cite[Remark 7]{CM2021} for the variational discretization.
+We come to the error estimates for the variational discretization. \begin{Theorem} Let $\bar u$ be a local solution of \eqref{ocp1}.
+There exist positive constant $c$ and $h_0$ independent of $h$ such that for any sequence of solutions to the first-order optimality condition of the discrete problems, $\{\bar u_h\}_h$, the following holds: \begin{enumerate} \item Let Assumption \ref{asuffst}$(\beta=1)$ be satisfied by $\bar u$.
+Then